 In skilled hands, ultrasound is a very useful imaging tool for the assessment of joint conditions.
 Ultrasound of the musculoskeletal system (MSK) provides information about the muscles, ligaments, joints, tendons and soft tissue in the body.

-An ultrasound scan will aid in the diagnosis of tendon damage, including tendon tears such as the rotator cuff in the shoulder and Achilles tendon in the ankle, bleeding or other fluid collections within the muscles or damage to the joints in common problems such as arthritis, tendinitis, bursitis etc.
+An ultrasound scan will aid in the diagnosis of tendon damage, including tendon tears such as the rotator cuff in the shoulder and Achilles tendon in the ankle, bleeding or other fluid collections within the muscles or damage to the joints in common problems such as arthritis, tendonitis, bursitis etc.

 Ultrasound has many advantages over other imaging modalities such as MRI as the operator can dynamically assess the joint whilst performing the scan.